chaimkriger/Challenge_18/README.md

 ---

 What is Streamlit?
-Streamlit tue=rns data scripts into shareable web apps in minutes.
+Streamlit turns data scripts into shareable web apps in minutes.
 All in Python.
 Below is a screenshot of the blockchain application when launched on Streamlit

 ![screenshot of Streamlit Blockchain app](https://raw.githubusercontent.com/chaimkriger/Challenge_18/main/Screenshot%20(79).png)